 I’m not sure how explicitly I’ve noted this elsewhere, but there is a bit of irony baked into the “Is It Good?” rating system.
 Of course it is reductive to distill a film to a numeric rating with some variation of the word “Good” slapped on.

 But if it feels a bit silly to give an “Is It Good?” rating to modern feature films, it’s downright ludicrous to do so for cinema from its nascent era.
-The value of these films typically derives more from historical value than their actual content.
+The value of these films typically derives more from historical contributions and precedents than their actual content.

 Historical value is not captured by an “Is It Good?” label, and the significance of early films often exceed their rating.